dipunm/monads/README.md

 Monads are hard to get our heads around because they are very generic.
 They are defined by having 2 methods:

 ## A `bind`/`fmap` method.
-The bind method follows this signature:
+The fmap method follows this signature:
 ```typescript
 // Given a monadic type TMonad with value V1,
 // and a method that takes V1 and returns the same